Research

 - Technology Partnerships: Direct collaboration with gaming companies (Roblox, Spectrum Labs)

-- Federal Funding: $1.38M in grants as Principal Investigator
+- External Funding: $1.38M in externally funded grants as Principal Investigator

 Media & Public Engagement